The prospect of a pay rise may seem laughably out of reach at the moment, but do you know for sure?

+Start by researching the job that you do and the average salary attached to it.
 Research on websites such as payscale.com or benchmarkmypay.co.uk, and look at advertised vacancies for similar roles.
-This will help to determine your position on the industry pay scale and put you in a strong position to negotiate.
-"Always aim higher than you expect to get," says Gentle.
-"Support your request by explaining you're willing to take on more responsibility in return for extra money."
+This will help you to determine your own salary level and put you in a good position to negotiate.

 When redundancies increase the workload for remaining staff, you may find that your role has changed with little acknowledgement.
 In this case, make a note of the duties you have taken on to demonstrate your increased input.

 Check your progress from when you started with the company or from your last pay rise - you'll have a stronger case if you can show how you've developed during your employment.
 Pay rises are usually linked to contribution to a company, so if you've gone beyond your job description to take on more responsibilities or provided extra benefits to the business, outline how.